kayveepr/Halium-9-LeMax2/README.md

 7. Reboot to bootloader and install halium-boot.img via "fastboot flash boot halium-boot.img" command(without quotes) giving appropriate path to wherever the boot img file is,
 8. Reboot.

-Pleas note it is WIP and adb sideload works well for both P and GSI zip so that one can avoid transferring files to device after wipe.
+Pleas note it is WIP and adb sideload is preferred for both P and GSI zip so that one can avoid transferring files to device after wipe.
 Theoratically halium-boot.img, ubports-GSI zip file and P Vendor img file are good enoigh to boot and try Halium 9 GSI on X2.
 Please note that "not" all P ROMs or vendor img files work on X2 and hence use only what has been mentioned here.
 This notwithstanding one may find logcat filled with errors for FP and Camera.

+All credits go to Erfanoabdi(GSI), Marc(LineageOS source and other guidance), andr68rus(BaikalOS), CBG(MIUI P Global for X2), shivatejapeddi(AEX).